You need an account to use the NZ Navigator tool.

 - a spider graph depicting your scores for the each of the essential organisational elements/domains

-- a tailored report card (including descriptions of best practice for each domain)
+- a tailored report card (including descriptions of best practice for each domain and, if there enough organisations that are similar to yours, may also include benchmark charts, all anonymised)

 - some hot tips, including useful links and proven resources for organisational development purposes